BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 ### What ***does*** work (today) in the new build:

 - NXSYS (the main app) can open, display, and operate the latest interlockings, now including [Duckburg](https://github.com/BernardGreenberg/NXSYS/tree/master/Interlockings/Duckburg).
 The command menu works.
 Signals, switches, and the whole relay logic engine, including the trace window, all seem to work as designed and as they do on the Mac.
 Even “trains” work, and the Relay Draftsperson and Relay Query dialogs!
+The Interlocking Status dialog, until now Mac-only, is now on the `File` menu where it belongs.

 - TLEdit, the track layout editor, seems to work, too, with its toolbar (a little different from the Mac’s beautiful one) and rodentation all in order, as well as object detail dialogs.
 Documentation needs upgrade.